leanprover/fp-lean/functional-programming-lean/src/type-classes/polymorphism.md

 This is analogous to the way that declaring a new structure also declares accessor functions.
 The primary difference is that a structure's accessors take the structure value as an explicit argument, while the type class methods take the instance value as an instance implicit to be found automatically by Lean.

-In order for the Lean to find an instance, its arguments must be available.
+In order for Lean to find an instance, its arguments must be available.
 This means that each argument to the type class must be an argument to the method that occurs before the instance.
 It is most convenient when these arguments are implicit, because Lean does the work of discovering their values.
 For example, `{{#example_in Examples/Classes.lean addType}}` has the type `{{#example_out Examples/Classes.lean addType}}`.